 6.62.1 Applicability to language

-The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.62 applies to Python.
+The vulnerability as documented in ISO/IEC 24772-1 subclause 6.62 applies to Python.
 Premature termination of any concurrent part of the program exposes all other portions of the program to the risk of logic errors, regardless of which concurrency model is used in the program.
 Python provides syntax to detect and diagnose many common premature termination scenarios that will let the program recover and continue, as discussed below.

 Threading model